Scientific Name

 How to Grow and Care

 If you can grow other globular cacti successfully, you can most likely grow Echinocereus well.
 One of the key success factors is avoiding any hint of wet soil.
-Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
+Because their root systems are weak, they are particularly prone to root rot, which can eventually kill your plant.
 Otherwise, they thrive on a program of intense bright light, slight water, and a steady diet of light fertilizer.
 Echinocereus is vulnerable to mealybugs and aphids.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong repotting by removing plantlets and potting them up in pots.
 When repotting a cactus, carefully remove it from its pot and remove any clumped soil.
-These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.
+These plants tend to have shallow root systems, so take care not to damage their roots.

 See more at How to Grow and Care for Echinocereus.